mattkloz/COVID19APP/README.md

 - Service Workers for offline functionality
 - Identifying hotspots based on testing requests and priority
 - Streamline the SessionStorage / encrypt it
+- If a medical user changes their base zip while they have active cases in their caseload, those cases are removed from their caseload.
+Should prevent a change of basezip with incomplete cases in a caseload.

 ## Install the dependencies